 That said, it is premature to categorically vilify store-brand products.

-From a scientific perspective, the New York AG's confident conclusions about product fraudulence are highly questionable.
+From a scientific perspective, the New York AG's allegations of fraud are questionable.

-At issue is the validity of DNA Barcoding—the testing method used by Dr. James Schulte II, a Clarkson University biologist who oversaw the supplement analyses, and by Beckman Coulter Genomics, the contract lab that did the tests.
+At issue is the validity of DNA Barcoding—the testing method used by Dr. James Schulte II, the Clarkson University biologist who oversaw the AG's supplement analyses, and by Beckman Coulter Genomics, the contract lab that did the tests.

 The principle behind DNA Barcoding is straightforward enough: Any organism—plant or animal—will produce genetic markers unique to its species.
 Presence of an organism's "barcodes" in a test sample means that the material in question was derived from—or includes derivatives from—that plant or animal.